 Measurement

-After placing the specimen under the NIR sensor start the measurement.
+After placing the specimen under the NIR sensor, start the measurement.
 The specimen shall be scanned in individual stripes and the individual scans are assembled if using a line scan sensor.
-If using a matrix sensor, the entire sheet may either be analysed by one shot or by individual rectangular scans which are assembled.
+If using a matrix sensor, the entire sheet may either be analysed by one shot or by individual rectangular scans that are assembled.
 If using a single spot sensor, the entire sheet is analysed by 2D point scanning.

 Penetration test

-If necessary (according to clause 6.1), perform a penetration test by placing the penetration test reference piece under a specimen and carry out the NIR measurement.
+If necessary (in accordance with 6.1), perform a penetration test by placing the penetration test reference piece under a specimen and carry out the NIR measurement.
 If the polymeric substances covered by the specimen can be detected by the NIR measurement, the specimen’s thickness is This is fulfilled if the covered area of polymeric substances detected is 90 % or more of the specimen’s area.
 If the polymeric substances covered by the specimen cannot be detected by the NIR measurement, the specimen’s thickness is > In that case, prepare samples with lower thickness and repeat the penetration test.

 Analysis